-IMPORTANT!
-PLEASE READ CAREFULLY AND SAVE.
-This user's manual contains important information about you Combination Carbon Monoxide & Smoke Alarm's operation If you are installing this Alarm for use by others, you must leave this manual-or a copy of it-with the end user.
+This user's manual contains important information about your Combination Carbon Monoxide & Smoke Alarm's operation.
+If you are installing this Alarm for use by others, you must leave this manual-or a copy of it-with the end user.